Current as of May 15, 2020

-The Department of Defense and other agencies are committed to connecting survivors with resources to relieve financial stress and provide assistance with decision-making around the death of a service member.
+The DOD and other agencies are committed to connecting survivors with resources to relieve financial stress and provide assistance with decision-making around the death of a service member.
 Following are some of the most important benefits.

 Funeral and burial benefits

-The Department of Defense will care for, transport and inter your loved one.
+The DOD will care for, transport and inter your loved one.

 - The surviving spouse, children and siblings of the service member, as well as the parents of both the service member and surviving spouse, are authorized to receive travel entitlements.

-- If the spouse, children or parents choose not to travel to the funeral, the person authorized to direct the disposition of human remains and two close relatives may use this benefit.
+- If the spouse, children or parents choose not to travel to the funeral, the person authorized to direct the disposition of the service member's remains and two close relatives may use this benefit.

 - Travel entitlement includes round-trip transportation and two days per diem upon arrival at the interment site.

-The death gratuity is a lump-sum payment made by the Department of Defense to the survivors or other individuals identified by the service member prior to his or her death while on active duty, active duty for training, inactive duty for training or within 120 days of release from active duty if the death is due to a service-related disability.
+The death gratuity is a lump-sum payment made by the DOD to the survivors or other individuals identified by the service member prior to his or her death while on active duty, active duty for training, inactive duty for training or within 120 days of release from active duty if the death is due to a service-related disability.